Glazed Salmon with Honey and Soy

 Honey and Soy Salmon is an easy skillet dinner that’s special enough for date night and fast enough for a weeknight meal.
 You’ll love this sweet and savory glazed salmon!

-If you love these flavors, you’ve also got to try our Asian Chicken Marinade and glaze!
+If you love these flavors, you’ve also got to try our Asian Chicken Marinade and Glaze!

 Why You’ll Love this Honey Soy Salmon